 Your Grandparents would have known how to make things around the home and their clothes last by repairing and remaking.
 In this workshop you will be shown traditional repair skills which enable you to add contemporary flair to patching and darning your clothes.
 Mending can become an opportunity for wonderful decoration as well as saving money and reducing the amount of clothing going to landfill.

-This workshop runs for either a half or full day and is suitable for both beginners and more experienced stitchers.
+This workshop runs for a half day and is suitable for both beginners and more experienced stitchers.
 Men are encouraged to attend!
-Use the contact form to register for the next workshop or to arrange a date if there are four or more of you interested.
+Use the contact form to register for the next workshop or to arrange a date if there are a few of you interested.